 Data analysis will be the prime responsibility of the Science Team (see below).
-In order to provide estimates of the global atmospheric escape rates, we need to relate the global ENA fluxes to total ion (and ENA) outflow.
-This has to be done in close synthesis with models and measurements [Barabash et al., 2002].
-The following steps outline how we propose to do this.
+In order to provide estimates of the global atmospheric escape rates, we need to relate the global ENA fluxes to total escape rates.
+This has to be done in close synthesis with models and measurements.
+A significant heritage of the data analysis and modeling for the ASPERA-3 experiment, now taking place for Mars, is expected to be used for ASPERA-4.